 How much does PewDiePie make a day?
 This blog post on PewDiePie net worth will answer all the questions you have, from where he got started, how he makes his money, and more!

 PewDiePie is one of the most successful, popular and wealthiest YouTubers in the world.
-As of 2022, PewDiePie’s total net worth is estimated at 40 million dollars.
+PewDiePie’s total net worth is estimated at 40 million dollars.
 Given PewDiePie’s incredible success online, I thought it would be worthwhile to write a post on the net worth of this popular YouTuber and Vlogger.
 I will detail how he got started, how he can make so much money, where he is now, and what lessons we can learn from his path to wealth!

 PewDiePie net worth: Basic stats

 Here is a summary of PewDiePie’s basic stats:

 - Full Name: Felix Arvid Ulf Kjellberg, better known online as PewDiePie

 - Place of birth: Gothenburg, Sweden.
 He was also raised there.

 - Current residence: Brighton and Hove, England, allegedly to be closer to the sea and to have better internet connectivity

 - Wife: Marzia Bisognin.
 She is from Italy.